3 Steps for Fixing Slow Looker Dashboards with Amazon Redshift

-Complains can range from slow dashboards to long execution times for persistent derived tables (PDTs).
-In some cases, these issues can even appear at the very start of the journey.
-Consider this post on the Looker Discourse.
-The complaint is that “first-run query performance is terrible”.
+Looker performance issues can range from slow dashboards to long execution times for persistent derived tables (PDTs).
+In some cases, these problems can even appear at the very start of the journey.
+Consider this post on the Looker forum, which complains that “first-run query performance is terrible”:

 Amazon Redshift Workload Management and Query Queues

-For example, you can assign data loads to one and your ad-hoc queries to another.
+For example, you can assign data loads to one queue, and your ad-hoc queries to another.
 By separating your workloads, you ensure that they don’t block each other.
-You can also assign the right amount of concurrency aka “slot count” to each queue.The default configuration for Redshift is one queue with a concurrency of 5.
+You can also assign the right amount of concurrency, a.k.a. “slot count,” to each queue.The default configuration for Redshift is one queue with a concurrency of 5.

-It’s easy to not notice the WLM and the queues when getting started with Redshift.
-But as your query volumes grows, and you run more than 5 concurrent queries, your queries get stuck in the queue.
-They’re waiting for other queries to finish.
-When that happens, you’re experiencing slow dashboards.
+It’s easy to overlook WLM and queuing when getting started with Redshift.
+But as your query volumes grow and you run more than 5 concurrent queries, your queries will start to get stuck in the queue as they wait for other queries to finish.
+When that happens, you’re experiencing the “slow Looker dashboards” phenomenon.

-Understanding LookML and Persistent Derived Tables
+Slow Looker Dashboards: Understanding LookML and Persistent Derived Tables

 LookML – Abstracting Query Structure from Content

-The benefit of separating structure from content is that business users can run queries without writing SQL.
+The benefit of separating structure from content is that business users can run queries without having to write SQL.
 That abstraction makes a huge difference.
-Analysts with SQL skills define the data structure once, in one place (a LookML project).
-Business users then leverage that data structure to focus on the content they need.Looker uses the LookML project to generate ad-hoc queries on the fly.
-Image 2 describes the process behind LookML.
+Analysts with SQL skills only define the data structure once in a single place (a LookML project), and business users then leverage that data structure to focus on the content they need.Looker uses the LookML project to generate ad-hoc queries on the fly.
+The below image illustrates the process behind LookML:

 Persistent Derived Tables

-The Impact of LookML and PDTs on Query Volume
+Slow Looker Dashboards: The Impact of LookML and PDTs on Query Volume

 A Simple Math Example

 Let’s assume each query takes 15 seconds to run.
-For all queries to run, we’re looking a total of 200 * 15 = 3,000 seconds (50 minutes).
+For all queries to run, we’re looking at a total of 200 * 15 = 3,000 seconds (50 minutes).
 In other words, your last 15-second query will finish running after 50 minutes.

-Even if you add a node now, i.e. you double the amount of queries you can process, you’re only cutting that total wait time in half.
-That’s still 25 minutes.
+Even if you add a node now, i.e. you double the amount of queries you can process, you’re only cutting that total wait time in half—that’s still 25 minutes.

 Now let’s also add PDTs into the mix.
 Our PDTs will generate more workloads, often with complex, memory-intensive and long-running queries.
-The PDTs then compete with the already-slow ad-hoc queries for resources.
+The PDTs then compete with the already slow ad-hoc queries for resources.

 3 Steps to Configure your Amazon Redshift Cluster for Faster Looker Dashboards

-- Optimize your Amazon Redshift WLM for your Looker workloads
+- Optimize your Amazon Redshift WLM for your Looker workloads.

-- Optimize your Looker workloads
+- Optimize your Looker workloads.

-- Optimize your Amazon Redshift node count
+- Optimize your Amazon Redshift node count.

 Step 1: Optimize the Amazon Redshift WLM for Looker Workloads

-- set-up individual logins for each user
+- Set up individual logins for each user.

-- group users by workload type
+- Group users by their workload type.

 Step 2: Optimize Your Looker Workloads